johnrnelson/dirsee/README.md

     Download the zip file for this repo.

+Make sure you are using Node 6!
+    nvm install 6
+    nvm use 6
+    nvm alias default 6

 ## Using
 This is the easy way to test it out once you install it.